menandmice/micetro_docs/guides/user-manual/ipam.rst

 4. Click :guilabel:`Save`.

-Range Deletions
+Network Deletions
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-You can always delete an IP Address Range definition.
-If you delete an IP Address Range, the IP Addresses that belonged to that range will get the attributes of the parent IP Address Range.
-If the range you are deleting has subranges, the subranges will become children of the unassigned ranges' parent.
+You can always delete a network definition.
+If you delete a network, the IP addresses that belonged to it will get the attributes of the parent network.
+If the network you are deleting has subranges, they will become children of the unassigned networks' parent.

-Use the following procedure to delete an IP Address Range definition:
+Use the following procedure to delete a network definition:

-1. Select IP range(s) you want to remove.
+1. Select network(s) you want to remove.

 2. From the ellipsis menu select :guilabel:`Delete network` or use :menuselection:`Actions --> Delete network`.
-A dialog prompts you to confirm your decision to delete the(se) range(s).
+A dialog prompts you to confirm your decision to delete the(se) network(s).

 3. Click :guilabel:`Yes` to delete the range, or :guilabel:`No` to leave it.

 IP Address List
 ---------------

-To view a list of host entries in a particular range, double-click on the range.
+To view a list of host entries in a particular network, double-click on the network.
 This opens the grid where you can view and edit the properties of individual IP address entries.

 .. image:: ../../images/view-Networks-Micetro.png
   :width: 80%